deanbaker/refactor-interfaces-java/README.md

 ![](docs/step-2-extract-search.png)

 You will note that no changes have been done to any **Production** code apart from the addition of the new interface, and the moving around of some public methods.
-The `DomainController` OR the `DomainServiceImpl` have been modified.
+The `DomainController` OR the `DomainServiceImpl` have not been modified.
+That solid line with see-through arrow means `DomainService extends DomainSearchService`.

 ### Step Two B
 ```shell